Malleswarimalli/Nallas_Edtech/README.md

 See **Cognitive Echo** in action as it cycles through its adaptive states.
 UI colors and visual effects change based on simulated brainwave data.

-📌 *(Placeholder for GIF — create with GIPHY Capture or ScreenToGif and drag into this README on GitHub)*